Journaling for self-reflection: the complete guide to deeper self-awareness

 What pattern?
 “This is the same response I have at work when my manager changes direction.
 I agree to avoid conflict, then resent the agreement.”

-This three-question structure is the foundation of the Reflection Depth Ladder, which we’ll build on below.
+This three-question structure is the foundation of the Reflection Depth Ladder, which the next section builds on.

 Step 4: Anchor it to an existing habit